andreyorst/fennel-conditions/README.md

 ## Usage

 This library provides it's public API in terms of a set of macros.
-Each macro calls internal API functions, which means that `impl/condition-system.fnl` must be compiled in order to use this library in resulting lua application without Fennel.
+Each macro calls internal API functions, which means that `impl/condition-system.fnl` must be compiled in order to use this library in resulting Lua application without Fennel.

 To use provided macros in your application, import needed macros from `conditions.fnl` module: